berkus/AeglBot/bot/templates/en/README.md

-Template files for english version.
+Template files for English version.